Policy Statement

 Medical records under the Control of Asbestos at Work Regulations

-· medical records containing details of employees exposed to asbestos
+· Medical records containing details of employees exposed to asbestos

-· medical examination certificates
+· Medical examination certificates

 |